oryanm/darcula-forest/README.md

   from the scheme dropdown.
 The IDE chrome keeps whatever UI theme you already use.
 - `Darcula_Forest.theme.json` — the UI theme (tool windows, tabs, buttons, etc.), extending Islands Darcula.
   It references the color scheme via `editorScheme`, so applying it gives you both.
-Theme JSON can't be imported directly; it has to be packaged as a [theme plugin][intellij-theme] and installed from disk (**Settings → Plugins → ⚙ → Install Plugin from Disk…**).
+Theme JSON can't be imported directly; it has to be packaged as a [theme plugin][intellij-darcula-forest] and installed from disk (**Settings → Plugins → ⚙ → Install Plugin from Disk…**).

 If you only want the syntax colors, import the `.icls`.
 For the complete look, build/install the theme plugin.